 - 1 Tbsp garlic infused olive oil

 - Preheat oven to 220°C. Line a baking tray with baking paper.

-- Make the pesto by placing kale, basil and almonds in a food processor.
+- Make the pesto by placing kale, pecorino, basil and almonds in a food processor.
 Process until finely chopped.
 With the motor running, gradually add the oil and lemon juice in a thin, steady stream until combined and set aside.

 - Whilst meatballs are in the oven, cook the pasta according to the packet instructions.
 Just before draining the pasta, reserve 1/3 cup of cooking liquid (this helps the pesto stick to the pasta and makes a creamy sauce)

 - Place drained past back into cooking pot and add the pesto and reserved liquid, portion out and evenly distribute the meatballs and tomatoes on top and drizzle with s small amount of red wine vinegar for a little zing.